stateful/docs.runme.dev/docs/index.md

 # Why Runme?

 Runme makes runbooks _actually runnable_, making it effortless to complete step-by-step instructions.
-This makes it a great solution for runbooks, playbooks, and documentation that requires users to complete runnable steps incrementally.
-Making operational docs reliable and much less susceptible to bitrot.
+This makes it an excellent solution for runbooks, playbooks, and documentation that requires users to complete runnable steps incrementally—making operational docs reliable and much less susceptible to bitrot.

 ## Reliable Knowledge Sharing 🤝

-Using the notebook-based technology, users can execute instructions, check intermediate results, and ensure the desired outputs match expecations to complete the steps with confidence.
-Authors can maintain golden paths for operational tasks, steps it takes to diagnose problems, or remedies to resolve problems and effectively share them with with teammates.
+Using notebook-based technology, users can execute instructions, check intermediate results, and ensure the desired outputs match expectations to complete the steps confidently.
+Authors can maintain golden paths for operational tasks, steps it takes to diagnose problems, or remedies to resolve problems and effectively share them with teammates.

 In a nutshell, Runme combines the guardrails of a pipeline with the flexibility of scripting, where users can check intermediary results before moving on.
-Much like a terminal session, environment variables are retained across execution and it is possible to pipe previous cell's output into successive cells.
+Much like a terminal session, environment variables are retained across execution, and it is possible to pipe previous cells's output into successive cells.

 <video autoPlay loop muted playsInline controls>
   <source src="/videos/runme-illustration.mp4" type="video/mp4" />